paritytech/polkadot/roadmap/implementers-guide/src/node/backing/statement-distribution.md

 # Statement Distribution (Draft)

-This is a first draft for the implementer's guide, which I wrote as a dump of all info and conclusions I could find, but in one place.
-This helped me a lot to connect all the "dots", but it may be too much info.
-I need feedback on the
-following:

--   [ ] Where it is too technical, I can move stuff into mod-docs.
--   [ ] And of course, accuracy/thoroughness.

-There is some redundancy, but I came across a saying I liked today: "DRY is for code, not docs."
-Re-stating the same thing multiple times helped with my comprehension.
-But feedback is welcome.

-Also, I will convert it to prose once we know what info is staying.
-The bullets just helped me stay organized.

 ## Overview

--   ****Goal:**** every well-connected node is aware of every next potential parachain block.
+-   **Goal:** every well-connected node is aware of every next potential parachain block.
 -   Validators can either:
     -   receive parachain block from collator, check block, and gossip statement.
-    -   receive statements from other validators, check block, gossip forward statement if valid.
+    -   receive statements from other validators, check the parachain block if it originated within their own group, gossip forward statement if valid.
 -   Why:
-    -   Validators must have statements from all (?) other validators
+    -   Validators must have statements, candidates, and persisted validation from all other validators.
     -   Why:
-        -   Quorum must be reached before the block author will consider the candidate.
         -   We need to store statements from validators who've checked the candidate on the relay chain, so we know who to hold accountable in case of disputes.
+        -   Any validator can be selected as the next relay-chain block author, and this is not revealed in advance for security reasons.
+        -   As a result, all validators must have a up to date view of all possible parachain candidates + backing statements that could be placed on-chain in the next block.
+        -   Backing-group quorum (that is, enough backing group votes) must be reached before the block author will consider the candidate.
+    -   Validators need to consider _all_ seconded candidates within their own group, because that's what they're assigned to work on.
+Validators only need to consider backable candidates from other groups.
     -   "Validators who aren't assigned to the parachain still listen for the attestations because whichever validator ends up being the author of the relay-chain block needs to bundle up attested parachain blocks for several